apache/paimon/docs/content/how-to/writing-tables.md

 ## Purging Partitions

-Currently, Table Store supports two ways to purge partitions.
+Currently, Paimon supports two ways to purge partitions.

 1. Like purging tables, you can use `INSERT OVERWRITE` to purge data of partitions by inserting empty value to them.